 Candidates taking the computer-based examination will be provided with a calculator available on their computer screen for use during the examination.
 Outside calculators are not permitted.***

-Before you take your examination, it is recommended that you familiarize yourself with Prometric’s online examination delivery tool by viewing their Testing Instructions.
+Before you take your examination, it is recommended that you familiarize yourself with Prometric’s online examination delivery process by clicking here.